 What we don’t: Expensive and very heavy.

-As you might expect from a cooler with this many bells and whistles, the RovR RollR 45 is quite expensive at $369 (that’s around $70 more than our top pick, the Yeti Tundra above).
-In addition, we do like the wheeled concept for certain people and uses, but in many cases a soft cooler with backpack straps offers similar versatility for less money and weight (although none come close to the capacity of even the smallest RollR).
-In terms of competitors, Yeti does make its popular Tundra in a 50-quart wheeled version for $400, but it can’t match the functionality of the RovR and certainly can’t be attached to a bike.
+As you might expect from a cooler with this many bells and whistles, the RovR RollR 45 is quite expensive at $400 (a considerable $100 more than the similarly sized Yeti Tundra 45).
+In addition, we do like the wheeled concept for certain people and uses, but in many cases, a soft cooler with backpack straps offers similar versatility for less money and weight (although none come close to the capacity of even the smallest RollR).
+In terms of competitors, Yeti does make its popular Tundra in a 50-quart wheeled version for the same price, but it can’t match the functionality of the RovR and certainly can’t be attached to a bike.
 And cheaper coolers like the Coleman Xtreme below technically have wheels, but the RollR is in a class of its own.

 See the RovR Products RollR 45